 - UTC -7 Yukon

 The preferred time zone selections are “Yukon”, “Whitehorse” or “Mountain Standard Time”.
-If you are setting your time zone manually, make sure the option to automatically change the Daylight Saving Time is set to off.
+If you're setting your time zone manually, make sure the option to automatically change the Daylight Saving Time is set to off.

 Make sure your device has all current updates installed.
 This will ensure that your device recognizes it is in the correct time zone.
 It should then automatically show the right time.
 Each device may be different.
 Contact your service provider for specific questions.

-If you are unsure about calendars and scheduling of appointments, contact the person or office you have the appointment with.
+If you are not sure about calendars and scheduling of appointments, contact the person or office you have the appointment with.

 - October 29, 2020: Update devices and calendars to Yukon Standard Time